jghamburg/pbt-demo/docs/article.md

 ## My Framework of Choice to Explore PBT

-I selected the famework [jqwik][jqwik The Framework] maintained by Johannes Link.
+I selected the framework [jqwik][jqwik The Framework] maintained by Johannes Link.
 In contrast to the older and more widely used framework [JUnit-quickcheck][JUnit QuickCheck] which is based on JUnit 4 jqwik is integrated into the JUnit5 platform concept and is implemented as test engine.
 In my opinion this is a more future prove way to proceed.

 ## Examples

-In a microservice driven world there is a lot of communication going on between the different systems and components.
+In a microservice-driven world there is a lot of communication going on between the different systems and components.
 And perhaps you use events to trigger actions.
 And these events are represented in format JSON as they were sent back and forth between components.